auto3000/meta-nanopi-neo-air/README.md

 ## Audio codec init

-Capture on Mic1 can be started with:
+Playback is working with no specific configuration, but capture on Mic1 must be setup first with:
 ```bash
 amixer set Mic1 cap
 ```